Tresor11/Coding-Challenges/README.md

 # Coding-Challenges
 This repository contains solutions to some common coding challenges; the solutions are implemented either in Ruby or JavaScript.
+TypeScript and Python coming soon.
 Problems are taken from Hackerrank and leetcode